Metropolitan Area of the Aburrá Valley

-The Metropolitan Area of the Aburrá Valley (Área Metropolitana del Valle de Aburrá) is the second most important and populated metropolitan area in Colombia.
+The Metropolitan Area of Medellín, Officially, Metropolitan Area of the Aburrá Valley (Área Metropolitana del Valle de Aburrá) is the second most important and populated metropolitan area in Colombia.
 The region is made up of ten municipalities, Medellín being the most important, largest and the capital city of the Antioquia Department.

 History

 The Metropolitan Area of the Aburrá Valley was the first metropolitan area created in Colombia, in 1980.
 The metropolitan area was created in order to produce economic integration, projection, and planning for urban development in the cities over the Aburra Valley.